xpack-dev-tools/arm-gcc-original-scripts/readme.txt

-GNU Tools for ARM Embedded Processors
+GNU Tools for Arm Embedded Processors
-Version: 6
+Version: 7

 Table of Contents
 * Installing executables on Linux